Keto Backpacking: How to Eat Keto Smart

 #ketobackpacking #ketobackpackingmeals #ketobackpackingfood #ketobackpackingrecipes

 Davi Reid is a dietetic intern mentored by Aaron Owens Mayhew.
 He holds a Bachelor of Science degree in Nutrition & Dietetics.
-He’s also an avid culinary connoisseur and started cooking at age five.
+He’s also an avid culinary connoisseur who started cooking at age five.
 When he’s not around food, he’s training as a hybrid athlete who runs marathons and strength trains.
 His current hobby is photography, and he plans to run his own business one day.

 Backcountry Foodie Aaron Owens Mayhew with her dog Ella